World Association of Girl Guides and Girl Scouts: Organization

 Each WAGGGS Member Organization chooses how it believes it can best promote these goals, taking into account its culture and the needs of its young people.
-Some choose to work with girls alone in a single sex environment in order to break down stereotypes and to give girls and young women the confidence to take their place in society.
-Other Member Organizations prefer to work with mixed groups to enable young women and young men equal partnership within their units.
-Some Organizations choose to mix co-educational and single sex approaches according to the age and the preferences of the young people.
+Some choose to work with girls alone in a single-sex environment in order to break down stereotypes and to give girls and young women the confidence to take their place in society.
+Other Member Organizations prefer to work with mixed groups to enable young women and young men to have equal partnerships within their units.
+Some Organizations choose to mix co-educational and single-sex approaches according to the age and the preferences of the young people.

 World regions

-The World Association of Girl Guides and Girl Scouts has five regions: Europe, Arab, Africa, Asia and Western Hemisphere.
+The World Association of Girl Guides and Girl Scouts has five regions: Europe, Arab, Africa, Asia and the Western Hemisphere.

 World Centres

-WAGGGS operates five World Centres that offer training programmes, activities and lodging for girls and leaders, as well as members of some other groups and independent travellers.
-Activities are primarily focused on international friendship and cooperation, personal development and leadership training, enjoyment and service.
-The Friends of the Four World Centres organisation supports and promotes the centres.
+WAGGGS operates five World Centers that offer training programmes, activities, and lodging for girls and leaders, as well as members of some other groups and independent travelers.
+Activities focus on international cooperation, skill development, leadership training, and community service.
+The Friends of the Four World Centers organization supports and promotes the centers.